Wild Spirit Backpackers is popular for a reason. The property is hidden in the forest and has stunning views.

 The local farm, Nature’s Way Farm Stall, is nearby.
 They serve and sell food.
 You can find raw and pasteurized cow’s milk, quiches, a variety of bread, dried fruits, ice cream, different pastries, and much more.

-There isn’t much I didn’t like during my 2-night stay.
-Maybe access to wifi in the rooms would be nice.
+As for the downsides of staying at Wild Spirit Backpackers Lodge, maybe access to wifi in the rooms would be nice.
 And the shower in the bathroom needs a door or curtain to prevent water from spilling over.